munificent/game-programming-patterns/book/architecture-performance-and-games.markdown

 </aside>

 You have to think about which parts of the program should be decoupled, and introduce abstractions at those points.
-Likewise, you have to determine where extensibility should be engineered in so future changes are easier to do.
+Likewise, you have to determine where extensibility should be engineered in so future changes are easier to make.

-People get really exciting about this.
-They envision future developers (or just their future self) stepping into the codebase and finding it open-ended, powerful and just beckoning to be extended.
+People get really excited about this.
+They envision future developers (or just their future self) stepping into the codebase and finding it open-ended, powerful, and just beckoning to be extended.
 They imagine the One Game Engine To Rule Them All.

 But this is where it starts to get tricky.
 Whenever you add a layer of abstraction or a place where extensibility is supported, you're *speculating* that you will need that flexibility later.
 You're adding code and complexity to your game that takes time to develop, debug, and maintain.